0x5chn0uf/SmartWalletFX/docs/SECURITY_PATTERNS.md

 - Manage keys through secure configuration
 - Encrypt sensitive data at rest and in transit
 - Implement proper error handling for encryption failures

+### For Frontend Security

+- Implement secure authentication state management with Redux
+- Use automatic token refresh with loop prevention
+- Apply role-based route protection at the component level
+- Validate all user inputs with client-side and server-side checks
+- Configure strict Content Security Policy headers
+- Use secure OAuth flows with state parameter validation
+- Monitor for security violations and implement incident reporting
+- Keep all dependencies updated and regularly audit for vulnerabilities